tribesonecommunity/discord-bots/README.md

 matchmaking algorithm to create fair and balanced teams.
 Players are assigned a level of skill (mu) and uncertainty (sigma) which is adjusted after each game.

-Games are organized using a queueing system and the bot supports numerous features like delineation by region, unranked queues, admins / bans, map pools / rotations / voting, database backups, post-game images, dice rolls, coin flips, Twitch stream integration, voice channel creation, leaderboards, etc.
+Games are organized using a queueing system and the bot supports features like segmentation by region, game type, ranked / unranked, map rotations, voice channel creation, leaderboards, Twitch integration, dice rolls, coin flips, raffles, commends, post-game images, and more.

-See [commands.py](https://github.com/dwayneyuen/discord-bots/blob/master/discord_bots/commands.py) for a full list of commands.

 ## Installation